celes-sb/celes-sb/README.md

   <ul>🐒 I’m currently working on a project to build a platform for an Argentinian movement coach.</ul>
   <ul>🧑‍🤝‍🧑 I’ve been learning how to be a project leader during the duration of my last project and all that it entitles (so 👏 much 👏 going 👏 on!).</ul>
   <ul>🌎 I’m looking to collaborate on environmental and conservation projects to give back to Mother Earth.</ul>
-  <ul>🎴 Also down to collaborate with anything music, photography, film, movement of the body.</ul>
+  <ul>🎴 Also down to collaborate with anything connected to music, photography, film, movement of the body.</ul>
   <ul>🧠 I’m looking to deepen my knowledge of integrating front and and back end.</ul>
   <ul>🫀 Pronouns: she/her</ul>
   <ul>🕶️ Fun fact: I express myself mainly through movement so you can always find me moving my body in all ways possible even if I am in front of the computer.
 Pretzel developer? 🥨 possibly!</ul>